brefphp/bref/docs/frameworks/symfony.md

 ## Assets

-To deploy Symfony websites, assets needs to be served from AWS S3.
+To deploy Symfony websites, assets need to be served from AWS S3.
 The easiest solution to do this is to use the [Server-side website construct of the Lift plugin](https://github.com/getlift/lift/blob/master/docs/server-side-website.md).

 This will deploy a Cloudfront distribution that will act as a proxy: it will serve static files directly from S3 and will forward everything else to Lambda.
-This is very close to how traditional web servers like Apache or Nginx work which means you application doesn't need to change!
+This is very close to how traditional web servers like Apache or Nginx work, which means your application doesn't need to change!
 For more details, see [the offical documentation](https://github.com/getlift/lift/blob/master/docs/server-side-website.md#how-it-works).

 First install the plugin